When you’ve explored Cadiz, you might want to venture to the surroundings too. And you really should.

 Los Caños de Meca

-Los Caños de Meca is only about an hour’s drive from Cadiz, but it’s more complicated by bus, so I’d only go there on a day trip from Cadiz if you dispose of a car.
-If you do, you won’t regret it as this is still a fairly hidden gem in Andalucia!
+Los Caños de Meca is only about an hour’s drive from Cadiz, but it’s more complicated by bus, so I’d only go there on a day trip from Cadiz if you have a car.
+If you do, you won’t regret it, as this is still a fairly hidden gem in Andalucia!

 The protected cliffs at La Breña Natural Park are also wonderful for a stroll.
 The trail goes along mesmerizing views along the deep blue ocean and is the perfect activity in the winter months when it’s too cold to swim.